AllenInstitute/vis/docs/examples.md

 # Examples

 Examples are located in the `examples` directory.
-There is a single project that runs all the examples.
+There is a single command that runs all the examples on one website: `npm run dev`

 ## Adding New Examples